top of page

 • Questions of meaning and purpose

-I’m experienced in providing therapy to people with issues around sexuality and gender identity, including people who are lesbian, gay, bi, pan, queer, asexual and questioning and genders including trans, non-binary, genderqueer and cis people.
+I’m experienced in working with clients who wish to explore sexuality and gender identity.
+I work with clients who are lesbian, gay, bi, pan, queer, asexual and questioning, and trans, non-binary, genderqueer and cis people.

-I was a volunteer counsellor for three years at the East London Out Project (ELOP), a charity which provides low-cost counselling to LGBTQIA+ people.
+I was a volunteer counsellor for three years at the East London Out Project (ELOP), a charity which provides low-cost counselling to LGBTQ+ people.

 Qualifications